galaxyproject/training-material/topics/single-cell/tutorials/GO-enrichment/tutorial.md

 >
 >    > <comment-title> Input Dataset </comment-title>
 >    >
 >    > As we have two datasets, one with the marker genes for all the seven clusters and one with the marker genes for the knockout (KO) and wild-type (WT) conditions.
 Make sure to repeat the analysis twice for the two different datasets.
-Otherwise you can run this [workflow](https://usegalaxy.eu/u/mennagamal/w/unnamed-workflow) for parallel analysis of the datasets
+Alternatively, you can run this [workflow](https://usegalaxy.eu/u/mennagamal/w/unnamed-workflow) for parallel analysis of the datasets, under Marker genes choose the second icon to select multiple datasets as shown in the below image.
 >    {: .comment}
 > ![Multiple input datasets workflow](../../images/workflow.png "Multiple input datasets workflow")
 >